fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 ..........................

 And now for something completely different: going from the frequency domain back to the time domain.
-By an inverse Fourier transform on the existing S-parameters (without running new FDTD simulations), ``scikit-rf`` can directly calculate the DUT's equivalent transient impulse and step impedance from :math:`S_{11}`.
+By applying an inverse Fourier transform to the existing S-parameters (without needing to run new FDTD simulations), ``scikit-rf`` can directly calculate the DUT's equivalent transient impulse and step impedance from :math:`S_{11}`.
 This enables capturing impedance discontinuities that are difficult if not impossible to